 - dentist-supervised, at-home whitening

-When looking for teeth whitening products, look for ones that have the ADA seal of approval, and ones that contain blue covarine and hydrogen peroxide.
+When looking for teeth whitening products, look for ones that have the ADA seal of acceptance and ones that contain blue covarine and hydrogen peroxide.

 These whitening technologies are the most effective, according to a 2019 study that compared whitening toothpaste and technologies, including activated charcoal.

-Although these options may not be as effective as some commercial teeth whitening products, they’re more natural and are easy to do.
-Talk to your dentist first to find out if these options are right for you:
+Although these options may not be as effective as some commercial teeth whitening products, they’re more natural and are easy to use.
+Talk with a dentist first to find out if these options are right for you:

 Regular brushing, including brushing after meals and drinking beverages known to stain teeth (like coffee, tea, and red wine), can help you maintain a whiter smile.

-Although charcoal toothpaste is getting a lot of attention and press, it’s not more effective than other toothpastes and at-home whitening products on the market.
+Although charcoal toothpaste is getting a lot of attention and press, it’s not more effective than other toothpastes or at-home whitening products on the market.

 It may help remove surface stains, but the long-term use of this product is still unknown due to limited studies.
-Speak to your dentist about the best whitening option for you.
+Speak with a dentist about the best whitening option for you.